nitikasehgal/Clima-FlutterWeather-App-/README.md

 # Clima-FlutterWeather-App-
-Flutter app which can tell the weather of city based on user's selected and current location.
+App designed in flutter to check weather of user's current Location.
-App designed with the help of RestFul Api(https://openweathermap.org/api) and get request,we can see the weather for our current or entered location ,also we can see some suggetions based on weather.We can also see icon changing for different location weather.
+This app can also check weather of city entered by user.